ricardoptcosta/k8s-nginx-operator/README.md

 This is a more intense file.
 However, the principles are the same.
 There is a watcher and there is stuff that is done whenever a custom resource is created, updated or deleted.
 The custom resource here refers to a WateringAlarm.
 The stuff that is done refers to the creation, update or deletion of a configmap and a cronjob.
 Any time a a WateringAlarm is created or updated the watcher deploys or updates a cronjob which will be triggered every time the `timeinterval` defined in the WateringAlarm runs out.
 It deletes the cronjob whenever a WateringAlarm resource is deleted.

 Since I need the container created by the cronjob to notify me somehow, I decided to use my Gmail account as an email server.
 In order to send me an email reminding me about watering the plants, I used an ubuntu image and installed ssmpt.
 There is a bunch of configuration required for the email protocol.
 See this [link](https://www.havetheknowhow.com/Configure-the-server/Install-ssmtp.html).
 Following that link, I created a configmap from the files `/etc/ssmtp/revaliases` and ` /etc/ssmtp/ssmtp.conf` and pasted it on the `iteration-2/operator.sh` file with the name `ssmtp-conf`.
-All in all,these files were mounted on the containter via the configmap.
+In other words, these files were mounted on the containter via the configmap.

 As before, let's run the operator:
 ```bash